danialgoodwin/ultimate-app/README.md

 # Thoughts
 - Apps don't need to say their name.
 Reason: It should be obvious based on context.
 - Menus should appear 'on-hover'.
 Reason: The next most likely action will be opening the menu, and we can save that click.
+- I don't always need to see all the tabs I have open.
+Maybe only one for the current song title and artist, or that could be put in the status bar, or it could be a temporary (5 sec?) small popup
+- I don't always need to see the URL and action buttons, but it will likely be good to see the ____

 # Decisions
 ## Naming